vinc/littlewing/README.md

   - XBoard and UCI communication protocol
   - Public API with documented library

-Tested on GNU/Linux 32 and 64 bits, should run anywhere.

 Usage
 -----

+Binaries are available here: https://vinc.cc/binaries

-First you need to install Rust:
+If you want to compile Little Wing yourself, you need to install Rust:

     $ curl https://sh.rustup.rs -sSf | sh

-Then you can install the latest stable version of the engine with cargo:
+Then you can install the latest stable version of the engine with Cargo:

     $ cargo install littlewing